W. D. Ariyasinghe: Career

 During university period, he studied music under the maestro W. D. Amaradeva.
 After the graduation in 1988, he worked as a music teacher at Sarasavipaya (adjacent to Elphinstone Theatre) with his wife Darshani.
-Later they managed the popular "R. A Chandrasna Music Institute" which was founded by his father-in-law R A Chandrasena.
+Later they managed the popular "R. A Chandrasena Music Institute" which was founded by his father-in-law R A Chandrasena.
 He met the musician and composer Premasiri Khemadasa who invited Ariyasinghe to sing a collection of popular songs that Khemadasa has composed along with Ajantha Ranasinghe that Amaradeva had sung originally.
 The songs were recorded on the album called 'Prema Sandevo'.
 He was later criticized for being a copycat of Amaradeva.
 During this period, he became a 'Grade A' singer at the Sri Lanka Broadcasting Corporation (SLBC) and recorded over 1,000 songs at SLBC.

 In 1986, he got his first appointment as a music teacher at Bandaranayake Central College, Uduwela, Barawardhanaoya.
 In 1991, he got appointed to D. S. Senanayake College, Colombo 7 as a Music Teacher where he served for 15 continuous years.
 Later, he left the teaching profession and became a full-time musician.
 He sang several popular songs such as Ma Langatama Thawa Lan Wela, Thisara Thudata and Walakulu Pelin Basinna and also voiced jingles of several popular TV advertisements.
 Ma Lagatama Thawa Lanwela composed by Tissasiri Perera and written by Ajantha Ranasinghe became one of the most popular songs.